LIBRARY CENTERS/MAKERSPACES: Creating More Engaging Learning Spaces in Your School LIBRARY (Grades K-12)

 Yes, you can keep your books and provide access to the learning tools your students need to succeed, and have fun doing it! … Identify strategies for organizing your learning centers to fit, no matter how big (or small) your space is

 Discover budget-friendly items that you already have on hand or can buy inexpensively, as well as the higher cost items that you’ll want to add to your library wish list

-Leave with a resource handbook filled with the newest ideas and strategies for creating and enhancing your school library centers and makerspaces
+Leave with a digital resource handbook filled with the newest ideas and strategies for creating and enhancing your school library centers and makerspaces